ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 This section describes the transfer initiation stage, where the sender gateway and the receiver gateway prepare for the start of the asset transfer.

 The sender gateway proposes the set of transfer parameters and asset-related artifacts for the transfer to the receiver gateway.
-These are contained in the Transfer Initiation Claims.
+These are contained in the Transfer Initiation Claim.

 If the receiver gateway accepts the proposal, it returns a signed receipt message for the proposal indicating it agrees to proceed to the next stage.
 If the receiver gateway rejects any parameters or artifacts in the proposal, it can provide a counteroffer to the sender gateway by responding with a proposal reject message carrying alternative parameters.